 - Student Member of the Anne Arundel County Board of Education.
 Participating in budget and policymaking for the district’s 100-plus schools, Anne Arundel may be the only district in the country to accord this student representative full voting rights on the board of education.
 In an article by Wendy Lesko of Youth Activism Project, several successes of the student member of the board are detailed.
 They include the McGill Plan, named after the student board member who proposed modifying the bus schedule during high school mid-term and final exams.
 This move saves the district $100,000 annually.
 There is a shared and common understanding of the student’s role on the school board.
 Students and educators understand that the student member is not the student representative; instead, they are someone who will provide the viewpoint of a student in school matters.
 Students are very deliberate about the student who is chosen to represent them.
 The student member is not meant to represent a submissive or dominating perspective to adults.
 Instead, they are to offer something different from what are already established viewpoints by adult board members.

-There is support from multiple levels of decision-making for the work of the Student Leadership and Involvement Office, and the work has been sustained in a meaningful way for years.
+There was support from multiple levels of decision-making for the work of the Student Leadership and Involvement Office, and the work was sustained in a meaningful way for years.

-All of these actions, and many more, make Anne Arundel County Public Schools a beacon for student involvement in school decision-making around the nation.
+All of these actions made Anne Arundel County Public Schools a beacon for student involvement in school decision-making around the nation.
+Today, the district is home to the SSL Leadership Team, students who do service learning projects.

 - Students on School Boards in Maryland